 |Parent folder cannot be opened.|

-To compare a single subfolder that exists on both sides, double-click the folder in the folder compare window.
+To compare a single subfolder that exists on both or all three sides, double-click the folder in the folder compare window.

-If you browse to a subfolder that exists only the left or right side, WinMerge can create a new, matching folder on the other side.
+If you browse to a subfolder that exists only one side, WinMerge can create a new, matching folder on the other side respective both other sides.
 See Browsing unique folders for details.